noahweidig/noahweidig.github.io/content/projects/r-proj-template/index.md

 featured: true
 image:
   filename: featured.webp
-  alt: "R Project Template Builder
+  alt: "R Project Template Builder"
 ---

 A site for building reproducible R projects in a few clicks.
 Easy toggles, customizable variables and folders, and tidyverse- and spatial-friendly.